-- The Jefferson College Environment/Safety Committee reviews and makes recommendations for Emergency Preparedness. - The JCPD coordinates and conducts Active Shooter/Threat Drills for faculty and staff. - The JCPD uses campus facilities to train and practice emergency plans when the campus is closed.
+- The Jefferson College Environment/Safety Committee reviews and makes recommendations for Emergency Preparedness. - · The JCPD coordinates and conducts Active Shooter/Threat Drills for faculty and staff. - The JCPD uses campus facilities to train and practice emergency plans when the campus is closed.
 Emergency planning includes intruder/active shooter training and emergency response training in the buildings and firearms training at the Hillsboro Police Department range. - The JCPD also participates in ongoing continuing education training per the Missouri Department of Public Safety Peace Officer and Standards Training (POST) requirements for 24 hours of continuing education/training every year.
 As a result, all training done on campus is logged through the academy.
-All JCPD officers have completed (or are scheduled to complete) the 40-hour Crisis Intervention Team Training (CIT). - The JCPD participates in tabletop exercises and discussions to coordinate emergency response teams with the Jefferson County Sheriff's Office and local municipal police departments for responses to emergency situations at the College. - The Viking Woods residential complex conducts scheduled fire and evacuation drills during the fall and spring semesters each year and documents the exercises in a written log.
-Likewise, the Child Development Center conducts scheduled fire and tornado drills monthly and earthquake drills every three months.
-The Child Development Center also documents the exercises, including a description of the exercise, the date and time, and time required to evacuate. - The sound/voice and software notification systems are tested on the first Monday of each month, and fire extinguishers are inspected in-house monthly, and yearly for compliance by an outside certified inspector.
-Documentation of these tests is maintained in the Buildings & Grounds Office. - Fire alarms have been updated to a single system, integrated directly with emergency services. - The Hillsboro campus main entrance electronic marquee board/public address system is utilized for outside campus-wide notifications and is tested and monitored on a regular basis through constant use. - The JCPD conducts enhanced security measures at various large campus events, including a sweep of the building and bag checks at doors.
+All JCPD officers have completed (or are scheduled to complete) the 40-hour Crisis Intervention Team (CIT) Training. - The JCPD participates in tabletop exercises and discussions to coordinate emergency response teams with the Jefferson County Sheriff's Office and local municipal police departments for responses to emergency situations at the College. - The Viking Woods residential complex conducts scheduled fire and evacuation drills during the fall and spring semesters each year and documents the exercises in a written log.
+Likewise, the Early Childhood Center conducts scheduled fire and tornado drills monthly and earthquake drills every three months.
+The Early Childhood Center also documents the exercises, including a description of the exercise, the date and time, and time required to evacuate. - The sound/voice and software notification systems are tested on the first Monday of each month, and fire extinguishers are inspected in-house monthly, and yearly for compliance by an outside certified inspector.
+Documentation of these tests is maintained in the Buildings & Grounds Office. - Fire alarms have been updated to a single system, integrated directly with emergency services. - The Hillsboro campus main entrance electronic marquee board/public address system is used for outside campus-wide notifications and is tested and monitored regularly through constant use. - The JCPD provides security measures at various large campus events, by enhanced police presence.

-In conjunction with other emergency agencies, JCPD will conduct emergency response trainings and briefings, such as tabletop exercises, field exercises.
-Various Jefferson College departments tests the emergency notification systems on campus.
+In conjunction with other emergency agencies, JCPD will conduct emergency response training and briefings, such as tabletop exercises and field exercises.
+Various Jefferson College departments test the emergency notification systems on campus.
 These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.